CHB Health Planning

 Health Promotion Workshop

-Eastern Kings Community Health Board was excited to host a Health Promotion Workshop for CHB members all across the Western Zone on February 25th 2017.
+This spring Western Zone was excited to host a Health Promotion Workshop for CHB members all across the Western Zone.

-Together with Public Health they developed an interactive workshop to strengthen CHB knowledge around health promotion.
+The session was originally developed together with NSHA Public Health.
+The workshop was designed to be interactive and to strengthen CHB knowledge around health promotion.
 Everyone present had an opportunity to work in depth with the Health Impact Pyramid, practiced applying the principles of health promotion to their work, and learned about current tools, resources and best practices.
-Nearly thirty participants from Yarmouth to Wolfville gathered in Berwick for this great day of networking and learning together.
+Participants from Yarmouth to Wolfville and Shelburne to Lunenburg gathered in Digby for this great day of networking and learning together.

-Eastern Kings CHB hopes that other CHBs across the Province will host similar workshops in their areas to help further the important Health Promotion work in the community.
-All resources developed for the day are available and we encourage their use by all CHBs if interested.
+All resources developed for the day are available and we encourage their use by all CHBs .